 The video driver that you are using is a standard Microsoft driver that will not take advantage of your video hardware acceleration.

-You will also get this message if you are using an operating system emulation software such as Parallels running on an Macintosh computer, which is not supported.
+You will also receive this message if you are using an operating system emulation software such as Parallels running on a Macintosh computer, which is not supported.

 The solution is to contact your video card manufacturer and obtain a video driver for your video card.